Geethree/geethree.github.io/resume/markdown/gspencer_eng.md

 	Facilitate designing, developing, implementing and operating the robotic drug discovery labs of the future.

     * Drove the Eng.Org's impact by building community, providing a common voice, purpose and thinking beyond immediate responsibility
-    * Shifted operational mindsets from reative to protactive by bridging legacy silo'd teams
+    * Shifted operational mindsets from reactive to protactive by bridging legacy silo'd teams
     * Actively worked with Product to strategically develop the Eng.Org's infrastructure roadmap to meet future growth targets
     * Lead multi-diplinary teams in converting legacy monolithic CI system(s) to a modern cloud native elastic CI/CD system
     * Lead an SRE team in shifting manual legacy bare metal deployments to fully automated CI/CD deployments to Kubernetes